commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ### MS

-The barplot below shows the effects of data treatment with MZmind on the number of peaks.
+The following barplot shows the effects of data treatment with MZmine on the number of peaks.

 ![MZmind_treated_data](https://user-images.githubusercontent.com/103578333/172430700-65edce29-a4c9-4c0b-bd42-0b013745d736.png)